Sreniok/Poker_Data_Tracker/README.md

 ## Testing

 The website was tested on https://jshint.com to check JavaScript errors.
 Tested for interaction, selecting a game type and player works, graph shows correct value when hover mouse over them.
-The website was tested for the mobile version also.
+The website was tested for the mobile version.

 ### Acknowledgements